Calvinwhow/Research/nimlab/readme.md

 To prepare the files, you need access to my custom utilies.
+Run
-Run pip install -e /path/to/calvin_utils
+> pip install /path/to/calvin_utils/calvin_utils

 I assume you have the conda nimlab env set up.
 If not, the setup.py file is in the root level of the directory.